Dale-Black/PlutoSolid.jl/README.md

 # Update - Dale
-Simply clone this branch and load this in vscode.
+Simply clone this repo and load this in vscode.
 Using `juliaup` make sure to download Julia v1.6.
 Then within the integrated terminal type
 ```
 julia +1.6
 ```